-Location: Northeastern British Columbia.
+Location: Northeastern British Columbia, North of Fort St. John.
 Turn off Highway 97

 (Alaska Highway) onto Upper Halfway Road approximately nine kilometers South of

 the town of

 Wonowon (mile 101 of Alaska Highway).
 Proceed for 54.7 km, and then take

 Graham River Road.
 At 64.6 km mark take the road to the right (Upper